Eileen Farrell: Concert and opera career

 During 1947–1948, Farrell toured the US as a concert singer, and in 1949 she toured South America.

 Farrell's song recital in New York in October 1950 was enthusiastically acclaimed and gained her immediate recognition.
 That year, she also appeared in a concert performance of Berg's Wozzeck as Marie.
 In 1952, she was engaged by Arturo Toscanini for his first and only RCA Victor studio recording of Beethoven's Ninth Symphony, with the NBC Symphony Orchestra.

 In the 1955 film Interrupted Melody, which starred Eleanor Parker as Australian soprano Marjorie Lawrence, Farrell supplied the singing voice.
 As early as 1956 she appeared before an audience of more than 13,000, under the direction of the conductor Alfredo Antonini in a performance of arias from Verdi's Ernani at the Lewisohn Stadium in New York City.

 In 1956, she made her stage debut as Santuzza in Mascagni's Cavalleria rusticana with the San Carlo Opera in Tampa, Florida.
 In 1957, she debuted with the Lyric Opera of Chicago; in 1958, with the San Francisco Opera.
 She made her Metropolitan Opera debut on December 6, 1960, singing the title role in Gluck's Alceste.
 She opened the 1962–63 Met season as Maddalena in Giordano's Andrea Chénier, opposite Franco Corelli.
 She remained on the Met roster through the 1963–64 season, singing forty-four performances in six roles, then returned in March 1966 for two final performances as Maddalena.
 Her other roles at the Met included the title role in Ponchielli's La Gioconda, Leonora in Verdi's La forza del destino, Isabella in de Falla's Atlàntida, and Santuzza.

 Farrell was equally at home singing pop material and opera.
 She recorded four albums of popular music for Columbia Records: I've Got a Right to Sing the Blues, Here I Go Again, This Fling Called Love and Together with Love.
+The first album reached No. 15 in the USA.